brainiak/rtcloud-projects/mindeye/docs/quickstart_simulation.md

 # Quickstart for Simulated Real-Time MindEye
-Quickly set up and run real-time image reconstruction using pre-collected data.
+Quickly set up and run simulated real-time image reconstruction using MindEye on pre-collected data.

 ## Introduction
-This quickstart guide will walk you through the minimal setup to be able to start producing real-time reconstructions.
-This guide uses a standalone Jupyter notebook that isolates the real-time MindEye code from the RT-Cloud framework.
+This quickstart guide will walk you through the minimal setup to start producing real-time reconstructions using MindEye.
+This guide uses a standalone Jupyter notebook `rtcloud-projects/mindeye/scripts/mindeye.ipynb` that isolates the real-time MindEye code from the RT-Cloud framework.

 This requires basic familiarity with Python, Git, and the command line.
 Specific code snippets that you should run will be formatted like `this text`.
-Within code snippets, paths that might differ on your computer will be formatted like \<this>.
+Within code snippets, paths that might differ on your computer will be formatted like `<this>`.

 Use this as a first-pass to set up your environment, download the necessary files, and get familiar with the analysis pipeline.
 After this, you may want to proceed to [quickstart_realtime.md](quickstart_realtime.md) to use the full RT-Cloud functionality with MindEye.

 You have successfully completed this when you are able to run the main analysis loop and it begins generating image reconstructions.

 ## Prerequisites
 This has been primarily tested on Linux (RHEL and Rocky Linux 9.6).
-You'll need an internet connection and basic terminal access.
+You'll need an internet connection, terminal access, and a GPU.
 We'll install everything else (Git, Git LFS, Python, Python packages) along the way.

 ## Setting up
 In this section, we will install a uv environment and clone repositories containing the analysis code, data, and large files.